FHanus/ESP-IDF-Notes/ESP-IDF C Programming Notes/README.md

 ```

 ### sdkconfig files
 These files have a couple of different types.
 Every time a project is compiled the standard sdkconfig file gets created.
-This automatically file contains necassary settings and should not be edited.
+This automatically generated file contains necassary settings and should not be edited.

-To secure a certain settings and make sure they do not change after compilation, sdkconfig.defaults file can be created.
-These settings can involve creating a custom partitioning system or lock lenghts of certain system variables.
+To lock a certain settings and make sure they do not change after compilation, sdkconfig.defaults file can be created.
+These settings can involve creating a custom partitioning system or set lenghts of certain system variables.
 See examples to understand the applications of this file.